Pan: What are you talking about? It's just a dumb machine!

 - In Robopon, Robopon are treated as living creatures, which is why Cody's grandpa is adamant he not use them for evil.

 - While many of them seem to be robotic, several Pokémon, such as Porygon and Magneton, are distinctly stated to be robotic or otherwise artificial.
 Despite this, they treated no differently from other Pokémon, and treating Pokémon with kindness and love is one of the franchise's strongest themes.
+Even the artificial and robotic ones are able to produce eggs, sometimes with vastly different species.

 - Freefall has Ridiculously Human Robots and an Uplifted Animal heroine.
 Robots elsewhere than on Jean are simply machines with no sense of self, and are treated as such, and most of the 'villains' of the story persist in treating Jean's robots the same way.
 Anyone who's actually TALKED to a robot, however, has realized that they're self-aware and thoroughly human, thus creating the central conflict.
 What Ecosystems Unlimited sees as a 'bug-fix', Florence sees as a mass lobotomy aimed on a sophisticated race...